apawar2/actor-in-action/akka-communication-lab/Solutions.md

 ***Range Evaluation***

-The motivation for this Analysis was to see how the Akka Application performs if we have variable Ranges.
+The motivation behind this Analysis was to see how the Akka Application performs if we have variable Ranges along with variable workers.
 We have two variable ranges:
 - r1: [100000,999999]
-- r2: [100000,9999999] }
+- r2: [100000,9999999]

 And Worker Values as: iteration=[10, 100, 1000, 10000, 100000, 1000000]

 y-Axis: Total Time to run the Application

-Graph: solution/evaluation/ranges.png
+`Graph: solution/evaluation/ranges.png`

 ****Observation & Conclusion:****
 The idea of this evaluation was to check the behavior of the Akka Application under changing ranges.
 As seen in graph below.
 For both, range r1 and r2 the total time for execution increases as the number of worker increases.